Flossing is a good way to remove plaque.

-Proper oral care does not require excessive time or expensive tools.
-Avoiding simple sugars, and implementing daily gentle tooth brushing and flossing is the basic foundation for good teeth and gum care.
+Proper teeth and gum care does not require excessive time or expensive oral hygiene instruments.
+Avoiding simple sugars, and implementing daily gentle tooth brushing and flossing is the basic foundation.

-Additionally, no smoking, drinking plenty of water, and getting regular dental cleanings and checkups are needed to keep gums healthy and teeth cavity free.
+Additionally, not smoking, drinking plenty of water, and getting regular dental cleanings and checkups are needed to keep gums healthy and teeth cavity free.

 - A tooth is primarily composed of minerals.

-- Plaque is a sticky colorless film of bacteria that adhere to teeth.
+- Plaque is a sticky, colorless film of bacteria that sticks to teeth.

-- Plaque use sugar to produce acids, which eat away at the tooth's enamel.
+- When bacteria consume sugar, they produce acids, which eat away at the tooth's enamel.

 - Tobacco use is one of the most significant risk factors associated with the development of gum disease.